-Setting up your API Insights Alarms
+Setting up your Ad Revenue Insights Alarms

 Start by clicking the "ALARMS" menu item, and then open up the "Alarms" drop down for active alarms: